 Often, when we think of sport watches, we have visions of the iconic watches like the Rolex Submariner or OMEGA Seamaster and their ties to James Bond, or Tag Heuer and its connection to Formula 1 racing and Steve McQueen.

-Here are 5 sports watches for the man who doesn’t want to buy a watch that costs as much as a new car.
+Here are 5 sports watches for someone who doesn’t want to buy a watch that costs as much as a new car.

 Another rugged-but-handsome watch, the Citizen Eco-Drive is both military-inspired and designed for the racetrack.
 Stainless steel and water resistant up to 100 meters, the Eco-Drive derives power from the sun, making it great for any guy that spends a lot of time outdoors, from the racetrack to the golf course and beyond.